NethServer/nethserver-cockpit/docs/docs/api/system-packages.md

 - `list-updates`: calculate the list of dependencies which will be removed along with given packages
 - `list-removed`: list the packages which will be removed
 - `changelog`: retrieve the changelog of all updates
-- `get-config`: retrieve yum-cron and NsReleaseLock configuration
+- `get-config`: retrieve yum-cron configuration

 #### list-available